jfilus/byteWIKI/docs/source/softwaredevelopment.rst

   Edit the minimal-image recipe :guilabel:`bytesatwork-minimal-image.bb`

-  Add the desired software-package to IMAGE_INSTALL variable, for example :guilabel:`add net-tools to bytesatwork-minimal-image.bb`
+  Add the desired software-package to :guilabel:`IMAGE_INSTALL` variable, for example :guilabel:`add net-tools to bytesatwork-minimal-image.bb`
-     add net-tools to bytesatwork-minimal-image.bb
+  Add :guilabel:`net-tools` to :guilabel:`bytesatwork-minimal-image.bb`

   Rebuild the image.